brian978/NetworkAnalyzer-ClientServer/README.md

 * -mode client

 ###### Possible arguments:
 * -command  --  The client basically relies on this command, so if you don't give a command it will do nothing.
-Example: -command "ifconfig eth0 down"
 * -port   --    The port you want the client to connect to.
-Default it is 5566.
+The default is 5566.
-* -address  --  By default this will be "127.0.0.1".
-This is the address of the server part of the application that listens for connections
+* -address  --  This is the address of the server part of the application that listens for connections.
+The default is "127.0.0.1"
 * -v     --     Verbose.
 Prints some additional information besides the results of the command.

+#### Examples
+###### Server mode
+java -jar application.jar -mode server -port 123456

+###### Client mode
+java -jar application.jar -mode client -port 123456 -command "ifconfig eth0 up"